So you think I got an evil mind?

 She is aware that Brian is developing feelings for her, and flirts in weirdly inappropriate ways that disturb him as much as entice him: she flashes him by dropping her nightgown to the floor when he looks in through the hatch, or by sitting up suddenly while he interviews her in the bathtub.
 At one point, she takes a more direct and aggressive approach.
 Claiming that “Evey’s inside me,” she shoves him against the wall, kisses him, and unfastens his pants.

-Professor Coupland puts a stop to this before it goes any farther, in his cool and oh-so-British, understated way: “Take your hands out of his trousers now, please.”
+Professor Coupland puts a stop to this before it goes any further, in his cool and oh-so-British, understated way: “Take your hands out of his trousers now, please.”

 Their third session is the most impressive.
 Dispensing with the whirling strobing light tower, the group returns to the old-fashioned holding hands around the table seance style.
 The doll Evey sits before Jane.
 Jane talks again about the fire, and says that Evey is burning in it.
 She shrieks “burning, burning, burning” as the doll begins to smoulder; when she picks it up, she burns her hands.
 A long, muddy-red tentacle of ectoplasm shoots out of her mouth toward the camera, and quickly snaps back in.